Cat Weight Loss Guide

 Here are some tips when dealing with a cat begging for food:

-Do not use a manual gravity-dispensed self-feeder.
+Do not use a manual gravity or auto-dispense self-feeder.
 While this seems obvious, these types of “auto-feeders” are nothing more than unlimited food dispensers.
 The same rule applies to community food bowls or indiscriminate refilling (“Just fill their bowl to the top, honey!”).

 Pet, scratch, brush, or play with your cat when it begs for food.
 Many cats will be happy to substitute food for affection, so flip the equation, and you may find that playtime displaces chow-time.

-Feed four to six small meals, including a last evening feeding.
-A “Midnight Snack,” typically consists of a small portion of a high-protein food or treat.
-Give this Midnight Snack just before bedtime.
-This can help with unwanted feeding behaviors.
+Feed three to six small meals, including a last evening feeding.
+Dr. Ernie Ward calls this a “Midnight Snack,” which typically consists of a small portion of a high-protein food or treat offered just before bedtime.
+This “extra dinner” can help with unwanted feeding behaviors.

-Divide the total daily food volume or calories into four to six small meals.
+Divide the total daily food volume or calories into three to six small meals.
 Whatever you do, don’t feed extra food simply because your cat asks you to!

 When the bowl is empty, and your cat is asking for more, try adding a few kibbles to the bowl.
 By a few, limit it to no more than five to ten tiny kibbles.